 What is Your Diagnosis?

-In this section of the New Jersey Equine Clinic website you will find a new clinical case report every month.
+In this section of the New Jersey Equine Clinic website you will find various clinical cases.
 For each case we will provide background information and examination findings pertinent to the diagnosis along with a question or two for you to answer.
-You can access the case through our NJEC Facebook discussion tab and post your opinion as a comment on that page.
-After 24 hours we will provide the diagnosis and a brief discussion of the condition illustratrated by the case.
-Join us each month to learn about equine lameness or disease conditions and how they are diagnosed and treated.
 We hope that you enjoy this fun and unique format for client education...practical information from a reliable source!

 History and Presenting Clinical Findings: